• SSL Certificate: The Cornerstone of Your Website Security and Google Ranking

 SSL 证书:您的网站安全基石与谷歌排名通行证

-The implementation of SSL/TLS protocols relies on complex encryption algorithms and authentication processes, with the core being secure handshakes and data confidentiality.
+SSL/TLS protocols rely on complex encryption algorithms and authentication processes, with the core being secure handshakes and data confidentiality.

-1. Handshake Process: Establishing Secure Channels via Asymmetric Encryption
+1. Handshake Process: Establishing a Secure Channel via Asymmetric Encryption

-When establishing a secure connection between a browser and server (SSL/TLS handshake), two encryption algorithms are used:
+When establishing a secure connection (SSL/TLS handshake) between a browser and a server, two types of encryption algorithms are used:

 • Asymmetric Encryption: Uses public and private keys.
-The server's certificate contains a public key.
-The browser encrypts a "shared secret" using the public key.
-Only the server with the corresponding private key can decrypt and obtain the shared secret.
+The server's certificate contains the public key.
+The browser uses the public key to encrypt a "shared secret key".
+Only the server with the corresponding private key can decrypt and obtain the shared secret key.

-• Symmetric Encryption: Once the shared secret is established, all subsequent data transmissions use symmetric encryption.
-Symmetric encryption (e.g., AES) is far more efficient than asymmetric encryption, ensuring data transmission speed.
+• Symmetric Encryption: Once the shared secret key is established, all subsequent data transmissions use symmetric encryption.
+Symmetric encryption (e.g., AES) is far more efficient than asymmetric encryption, ensuring fast data transmission.

 2. Identity Authentication: Certificate Chains and Digital Signatures

-• Certificate Chain: SSL Certificates are issued by Certificate Authorities (CA).
-The CA uses its private key to digitally sign the certificate.
+• Certificate Chain: SSL Certificates are issued by Certificate Authorities (CA), who use their private keys to digitally sign the certificates.

-• Trust Verification: User browsers come pre-installed with root certificates from globally trusted CAs.
-When the browser receives the server's certificate, it uses the built-in CA public key to verify the signature.
-If the signature is valid and the certificate chain is complete, the browser confirms the website's authenticity and displays the "security lock".
+• Trust Verification: Users' browsers come pre-installed with root certificates from globally trusted CAs.
+When a browser receives a server's certificate, it uses the built-in CA public key to verify the signature.
+If the signature is valid and the certificate chain is complete, the browser confirms the site's authenticity and displays a "security lock".

-• Certificate Content: The certificate contains domain name, public key, validity period, issuing authority, and other key information.
+• Certificate Content: Certificates contain domain names, public keys, validity periods, issuing authorities, and other key information.

 3. Core Technical Components: Hash Functions and Key Exchange

 • Hash Function: Ensures data integrity.
-Before and after data transmission, both parties compute a hash value.
+Before and after data transmission, both parties perform hash operations.
 If the generated hash values match, the data has not been tampered with.

-• Key Exchange Algorithms: Such as Diffie-Hellman, used to securely share secrets between parties.
-Advanced algorithms support forward secrecy, meaning even if the private key is compromised in the future, historical communication data remains secure.
+• Key Exchange Algorithms: Such as Diffie-Hellman, used to securely share keys between parties.
+Advanced algorithms support forward secrecy, meaning even if private keys are compromised in the future, historical communication data remains secure.

 Types, Features, and SEO Strategy Selection for SSL Certificates